Honors Discussion Event

 College of Arts and Sciences

 We travel for different reasons.
-Some of us travel because we are curious and want to learn about new places and cultures.
-Or we travel because we need to relax, to help, or to connect.
-Research also tells us that travel can make us happier or even make us better people.
-Prof. Hana Waisserova, professor of modern languages, teaches an interdisciplinary class in Honors called “Freedom, Hope and Belonging” about the experience and impact of European immigrants coming to the US, as well as teaching a study abroad class to the Czech Republic, where she is originally from.
-The conversation will start off with the benefits of travel and will provide ideas on places to explore in Central Europe, as well as touch upon her extensive travel and working experience in Europe, Asia and East African, to cheer our travel dreams.
+Some of us travel because we want to learn about new places and cultures.
+Others travel because we need to relax.
+Research also tells us that travel can make us happier.
+Spending money on doing something leaves us you with a longer lasting sense of happiness than money spent on having something.
+Dr. Hana Waisserova, Professor of Modern Languages, teaches an interdisciplinary class in Honors called “Freedom, Hope and Belonging and a study abroad class to the Czech Republic, where she is originally from.
+The conversation will start off with the benefits of travel and will provide ideas on places to explore in Central Europe.

 Purchase Tickets Now